Decentralising the trade supply chain

 Let's break down what makes solving hard:

-• Index liquidity: The single most effortful task for solvers is integrating every DEX, lending, staking, stablecoin vault, and market maker.
-Integrate meaning to understand the protocol's internals (including its math) and how to map logs and storage slot updates to price and swap functions.
+- Index liquidity: The single most effortful task for solvers is integrating every DEX, lending, staking, stablecoin vault, and market maker.
+Meaning to understand the protocol's internals (including its math) and how to map logs and storage slot updates to price and swap functions.

 If Solving is complex – then intents will centralize